SuperGrapee/SuperGrapee.github.io/index.md

 - Organic Semiconductors
 - Artificial Intelligence

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
+My current research focuses on practical problems that wearable and flexible electronic devices face in real life, especially in **Intelligent Medical Treatments**.
+My interests include the **Soft Electronics** and its applications in **Human-Computer Interfaces**.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>